 1. Cincinnati Bengals- Joe Burrow, QB, LSU

 The only smart pick.
 Burrow is the best quarterback in this class by a mile and a franchise-changing talent as well.
 I doubt Cincinnati is trading this pick away, as they would be very stupid to do so.
-The Bengals and their fans cannot stand another year of Andy Dalton as their starting quarterback, so Burrow just makes too much sense here.
+The Bengals and their fans cannot stand another year of Andy Dalton as their starting quarterback, so Burrow just makes too much sense here (see depth chart here).
 Consensus #1 overall pick, no doubt about it.
 Pen it in for Thursday night.
 Burrow’s going #1.

 2. Washington Redskins- Chase Young, DE, Ohio State

 Chase Young is the best player in this entire class.
 He’s probably the best pick for any team that doesn’t have a need at quarterback.
-There is no excuse for the Redskins to pass up on a talent of this caliber, as it completes the rebuild on their defensive line.
-Young’s the most dominant pass rusher to have entered the draft in a very long time, and the Redskins don’t have to resign Ryan Kerrigan with this pick.
+There is no excuse for the Redskins to pass up on a talent of this caliber, as it completes the rebuild on their defensive line (see depth chart here).
+Young’s one of the best pass-rushers to have entered the draft in a very long time, and the Redskins have one of the best fronts in the league.
 Take the Canton-bound edge rusher.
 Don’t even think about it.

 3. Detroit Lions- Derrick Brown, DT, Auburn

 The first “shocker” of this mock draft is with the 3rd pick overall.
 Many are under the assumption that because Detroit traded away Darius Slay, Jeff Okudah has to be taken 3rd overall.
 However, that’s not at all the case.
-Detroit’s depth, or lack thereof, at defensive tackle is more alarming than their depth at cornerback.
+Detroit’s depth, or lack thereof, at defensive tackle is more alarming than their depth at cornerback (here’s their depth chart).
 The Lions signed Desmond Trufant this offseason, who was once an elite corner but saw a sharp decline in play due to poor coaching and injury.

 Furthermore, having Amani Oruwariye and Justin Coleman starting alongside Trufant lessens the burden of that secondary to perform, which they can with better coaching.
 Detroit doesn’t have a quality defensive tackle at all with the departures of A’Shawn Robinson and Damon Harrison SR, so drafting Brown fills a major need that they should’ve prepared for by drafting Ed Oliver last season.
 The physically-imposing Brown can wreck the pocket on passing downs and is an incredibly powerful interior lineman who can disrupt the zone run that many of the NFC North offenses use so effectively.